abliss/caghni/README.md

 This creates a file `out.gh` which starts by importing `prop-nic.ghi` and ends by exporting `prop_luk.ghi`.
 You can move from any of `prop_{nic,luk,mer,min}.ghi` to any other in this way.
 (If you did this by storing proofs in `.gh` files, some utility theorems would need to be proved ~12 times!
 In a caghni database we only need one copy of each.)

 Only theorems which are necessary for the verification will be output.
 There are many possible way to achieve this.
 For example, a theorem which depends on the assertion `(-> ph ph)` might use either `id` or `id1` in its proof (regardless of which was used when the proof was originally written).
 In general, choosing which theorems to include is an NP-complete problem.
-The current code guarantees only that if there is a solution, it will eventually be found; and if there is not, the program will crash.
+The current code guarantees only that if there are any solutions, one will eventually be found; and if there are not, the program will crash.
 In the future, we hope to improve the quality of the solutions.

 The go program is pretty fast; it is also concurrent, so setting `$GOMAXPROCS` to, say, 4 or so, will likely make it even faster if your machine has many CPU cores.